picnicml/doddle-model/.github/CONTRIBUTING.md

 Seriously, just by using the project your are helping a ton!
 If you encounter any problems, you can talk to us on [gitter](https://gitter.im/picnicml/doddle-model) or open a new issue [here](https://github.com/picnicml/doddle-model/issues).

 #### Write a blog post
 This is a big one.
-If you used doddle-model to develop a cool model, writing about it helps us enormously with the exposure.
+If you used `doddle-model` to develop a cool model, writing about it helps us enormously with the exposure.
 [Here](https://towardsdatascience.com/recognising-handwritten-digits-with-scala-9829d035f7bc)'s one example published on Medium.

 #### Write / improve the documentation
 There's never enough of documentation and we know that!
 If you think we are lacking in that regard (and we are) feel free to open a PR that adds or improves the documentation.

 #### Write examples / tutorials
-We have a repository full of [examples](https://github.com/picnicml/doddle-model-examples) on how to use doddle-model.
+We have a repository full of [examples](https://github.com/picnicml/doddle-model-examples) on how to use `doddle-model`.
 And with examples... well it's similar as with documentation: we need moar!
 Some other ideas / projects are available below:
 - [SMS spam classification](https://github.com/picnicml/sms-spam-ham)
 - [serving a model in an Apache Beam pipeline](https://github.com/picnicml/doddle-beam-example)
 - [serving system for pre-trained models](https://github.com/picnicml/doddle-serving)